Departmental Support - Supervisors

 Feedback on Part C Courses

 Students are encouraged to provide feedback to the department on the lecture courses they attend.
-The questionnaires normally will be handed out during the last couple of weeks of term for both lectures and classes.
-Copies of these questionnaires for the Mathematical Institute can be found below.
+The questionnaires normally will be circulated during the last couple of weeks of term for both lectures and classes.
+Online versions of these questionnaires for the Mathematical Institute can be found here.

 OMMS Supervisory Committee